-The latest tourism trends confirm that always more tourists choose an eco-sustainable journey: two thirds of travelers prefer staying in a green hotel.
+The latest tourism trends confirm that always more tourists choose an eco-sustainable journey: two-thirds of travelers prefer staying in a green hotel.
 Besides, sustainability is now necessary: we all must do something to reduce greenhouse gas emissions and stop the occurring climate change.
 Which are the best choices to bet on sustainability and innovate your hotel or B&B in an eco-friendlier way?

 How to become a green hotel?
-Here’s the 20 actions to start now to make your accommodation more respectful of the environment, the places and the local communities.
+Here are the 20 actions to start now to make your accommodation more respectful of the environment, the places and the local communities.
 Thanks to HowManyTrees we can calculate how many trees were saved and how much CO2 was spared with every undertaken action.
 Let’s discover them together!

 1. Choose biological food

 A simple way to take a step further on the path towards sustainability is avoiding the use of GM products.
-In your menu, you should offer instead biological foods labelled with recognized certifications.
+In your menu, you should offer instead biological foods labeled with recognized certifications.
 Bonus points if they come from local producers or from the fair-trade!
 If you choose biological products, you can save up to 952 g of CO2 for each guest, equal to planting 35 trees!

 2. Go grocery shopping in your local markets

 Have you ever asked yourself for how many kilometers the food you buy for your hotel travels?
 The transportation of products has a huge economic and environmental impact.
 If you choose local products, you will help the local economies, save some money and reduce CO2 emissions caused by these journeys.
-If just until a few decades ago food travelled for just few miles, nowadays it crosses oceans and goes through continents, affecting heavily the environment.
+If just until a few decades ago food traveled for just a few miles, nowadays it crosses oceans and goes through continents, affecting heavily the environment.
 Just an example: a kg of kiwis coming from New Zealand travels for almost 18,000 km and releases 25 kg of CO2.
-For your green hotel you could choose to go grocery shopping by the farmers of you territory, use groups of fair purchase or simply grow yourself in your garden everything you need.
+For your green hotel, you could choose to go grocery shopping by the farmers of your territory, use groups of fair purchase or simply grow yourself in your garden everything you need.
 Your guests will appreciate the freshness and the quality of your products!